Texas Hold'em - hold on to win

 Learning by doing

 Even after the best of all explanations, you still need to practice playing at an online poker table.
 We have created reviews of the best online poker schools to show you where you can practice your play.
-At the beginning of your online poker career, we recommend you to use some external player aid to avoid mistakes at all those really fast online tables - we have tested and summarized a number of great poker strategy programs just for you!
+At the beginning of your online poker career, we recommend you to use some external player aid to avoid mistakes at all those really fast online tables and get the hang of the poker hand probabilities - we have tested and summarized a number of great poker strategy programs just for you!

 Today, it is unfortunately impossible to name a precise time or place when and where Texas Hold’em was created.
 However, the state government of Texas recognizes the city of Robstown as the official home town of Texas Hold’em Poker.
 The game has probably been played since the beginning of the 20th century and first started spreading in Texas.
 In Las Vegas, Texas Hold’em was introduced in 1967 by three poker players – namely Crandell Addlington, Doyle Brunson and Amarillo Slim.
 Crandell Addlington had first seen the game in 1959 and had been interested in it ever since, especially because – contrast to draw poker – you get to bet at least four times and thus have the possibility of applying tactics to a large extent.